MamaboloKatlego/monty/README.md

 $
 pall This is the end of our program.
 Monty is awesome!$ julien@ubuntu:~/monty$

-Some examples of using monty and its console output.
+Some examples of using monty and its console output:
-Example #1	Example #2	Example #3
+Example #1
 ~/monty$ cat -e bytecodes/00.m push 1$
 push 2$